Assassination of Jovenel Moïse: Planning

 According to the head of the National Police of Colombia, General Jorge Luis Vargas Valencia, the Colombian attackers were recruited by four companies.
 He stated that monetary motivation seemed to be the only reason behind the attackers agreeing to do the job.
 The Florida-based company Worldwide Investment Development Group was identified as the company that raised money for the assassination.
 In May 2021, its owner, Walter Veintemilla, met with Emmanuel Sanon, a 63-year-old Haitian American, self-described pastor and physician, who apparently saw himself as a potential future leader for the country, to discuss the likelihood of political upheaval in Haiti.
-Veintemilla agreed to extend loans to Sanon, purportedly for his security during the envisioned Haitian revolution.
+Veintemilla agreed to extend loans to Sanon, purportedly for his security during the envisioned upheavel.
 A large portion of the funds went to a Miami-based security company called CTU Security for the hiring of Colombian mercenaries.
-President of Colombia, Iván Duque Márquez, said that most of the Colombians went to Haiti under the impression that they were to work as bodyguards, but a few others were aware of the actual plan.
+President of Colombia Iván Duque Márquez said that most of the Colombians went to Haiti under the impression that they were to work as bodyguards, but a few others were aware of the actual plan.

 Parnell Duverger, a retired adjunct professor who taught economics at Broward College, stated that he attended around 10 meetings with the accused to plan Haiti's future after Moïse's resignation.
 These meetings were conducted in Florida and the Dominican Republic months before the assassination.
 At no point, according to Duverger, was a coup or murder planned.
-It was assumed that Sanon was eventually going to become the Prime Minister of Haiti.
-Another participant, Frantz Gilot, who is a consultant for the United Nations, also denied that there was a plan to kill the President.
-According to American court filings related to the assassination, former Drug Enforcement Administration informant and Haitian-American Joseph Vincent, who had traveled to Haiti in 2021 to support Sanon, pretended to be an employee of United States Department of State during the meetings, and provided material support and services to the plan.
-He stated that he and another Haitian-American James Solages had been hired as interpreters by the co-conspirators of the plot.
+It was assumed that Sanon was eventually going to become the prime minister of Haiti.
+Another participant, Frantz Gilot, who is a consultant for the United Nations, also denied that there was a plan to kill the president.
+According to American court filings related to the assassination, former Drug Enforcement Administration informant and Haitian-American Joseph Vincent, who had traveled to Haiti in 2021 to support Sanon, pretended to be an employee of the United States Department of State during meetings and provided material support and services to the plan.
+He stated that he and another Haitian-American, James Solages, had been hired as interpreters by the co-conspirators of the plot.